panCtrlV/bigDataStat-book/chapter5.md

     + It is a shared memory model.
     + It is a Lightweight approach.
     + Workload is distributed between threads.
+    + Supported by many compilers: GNU, Intel, IBM, NAG and PGI.

   * OpenMPI